Efficient Data Structures for Exploiting Sparsity and Structure in Representation of Polynomial Optimization Problems: Implementation in SOSTOOLS: Incorporation into SOSTOOLS

 with state $x(t)\in\R^n$ at any $t\geq 0$ and uncertain parameters $p\in G:=\{p\in\R^2\mid g(p)\geq 0\}$, where $g(p)=1-p_1^2-p_2^2$.
 Using a quadratic Lyapunov function $V(p,x)=x^T P(p)x$, we may determine stability of this system by testing for existence of a matrix-valued polynomial $P(p)$ such that $P(p)>0$ and $P(p)A(p)+A^T(p)P(p)\leq 0$ for any $p\in G$.
 Using the Psatz, we approach this as an SOS problem

 where $Q\in\Sigma_s[p]$, and we let $\epsilon=10^{-4}$.

 In parsing this problem, we considered a polynomial matrix $A\in\R^{n\times n}[p]$ with all lower diagonal elements equal to $0.25p_1$, all upper diagonal elements equal to $-0.25p_2$, and all diagonal elements equal to $1$.
-The time required for parsing was computed for problem sizes up to $n=30$ and for each of the different implementations.
+The time required for parsing was computed for problem sizes up to $n=30$ and for each of the different implementations, using a variable $P$ of maximal degree $2d=4$.
 The results are displayed in Fig.~\ref{fig:robust_stability}.

 The results again show that the \texttt{dpvar} implementation requires significantly less time to parse than the alternative implementations.
 This time also scales much more favorably using the \texttt{dpvar} data structure, in general offering an order $10^2$ reduction in computation time compared to all other implementations.
 In fact, even for $n=50$, the \texttt{dpvar} structure allowed the problem to be parsed in just 374 seconds, a threshold exceeded by YALMIP at $n=13$.